yvesguillo/llm-serve/README.md

 ## Status

 - Stable for local dev use.
 - Model pulls are *manual* for now.
+  Considering implementing a custom UI container for *Ollam* to automatically pull a set of default or user-defined models on startup, as well as offering the standard *Ollama* command interface.